ayaelsaid/Echo_guide_vision/README.md

                    - Handle local currencies for calculations

+ **"I welcome contributions and collaboration from anyone interested in helping to implement these features."**

 ---------------------------------------------------------------------------------------------

 Note i use her Gemma 3n E2B(i put them inside .gitignore to can push project to github )